 Times are changing.
 As we move forward into a new age, trends and interests are shifting in the multifamily industry.
 Millennials are now reaching the stage of life where they’re settling down, starting their families, and buying homes in the suburbs.
 As May comes to an end and the latest college graduates enter the rental market across the nation, multifamily properties are beginning to shift their focus in a new direction to better reach Generation Z. Born in 1997 and beyond, raised through the Great Recession, and never experiencing life before the internet or social media, Gen Z presents quite the contrast to the preceding generation.

 Due to higher costs of living and an overwhelming amount of student loan debt, this generation is much more risk-averse when it comes to their finances and less concerned with high-end amenities.
-According to a survey conducted by NerdWallet, more than two-thirds of Gen Zers use budgeting tools of some kind in order to manage their finances.
+According to a survey conducted by NerdWallet, more than two-thirds of Gen Zers use budgeting tools of some kind.
 In addition, roughly four in five Gen Zers have had to forgo an activity or purchase due to a lack of funds.
-So, when it comes to looking for a place to live, affordability and practicality are at the top of their priority list.
+So, when it comes to looking for a place to live, affordability and practicality are top priorities.

 Less is More